 PSLF and Income based payment: He could save $200,000 to $300,000.
 Is this worth taking a job that pays $100,000 less per year?

 Also, recent 2015 legislation might cap the forgiveness at $57,750, which leaves this option for medical professionals dead in the water.

 Refinance loans with private lenders that may allow you to lower your rate in exchange for giving up protections and benefits of Federal loans.
 Terms range from 5 to 20 years with fixed and variable options.
 Lenders will look for borrowers with high credit and high income.
 Borrowers who do not meet these credit criteria might need a co-signer and/or need to work for some time before refinancing.

 Advantages of Private Loans

-Borrowers can lower their rate by refinancing in the private sector, but in exchange they give up Federal programs and protections.
+Borrowers can lower their rate by refinancing their medical student loans in the private sector, but in exchange they give up Federal programs and protections.

 The key factors to consider are: Rate, Term, and Fixed vs. Variable.
 As the borrower, you will need to balance low rates with terms and payments you are comfortable with.

 On average, medical professionals save $29,000 by refinancing their student loan with Laurel Road.
 For more information on our programs, click here.